 There are some easy and smart ways to display a playing card collection, such as:

 - Use card sleeves to display individual cards.
 This is the best way to protect cards and show off the more interesting cards in your collection.
 Having stands to prop them up on will make them stand out that much more.
 Multi-tiered shelving can be a good way to display cards like this.

 - CD/DVD shelves work great for displaying collections.
-As can be seen in the picture to the right, I am using a DVD display case to display my playing cards.
+As can be seen in the picture above, I am using a DVD display case to display my playing cards.
 There could be shelves out there that allow for a smaller gap so even more could be stored on each shelf.

 - Flat display cases can be used as well.
 Even though this can take up more space, this will show off the front of the playing card decks.
 In most cases, the front will show what the back of each card looks like, which can be the neatest part.
 Unless you have a large area, using standard size decks will be the easiest playing cards to put on display.